-ICCR is an international group of regulatory authorities from Canada, the European Union, Japan, and the United States.
+ICCR is an international group of regulatory authorities from the United States, the European Union, Japan, Canada, and Brazil.
 ICCR members work together to promote regulatory alignment, in order to maximize consumer protection while minimizing barriers to trade.

 More International Resources

 - Animal Testing